FAST Campaign resources to support learning in your school

 "The symptoms of stroke can be completely reversed and cured if you get to treatment within the first few hours,"

-The Irish Heart Foundation with the support of the Government of Ireland has launched a new F.A.S.T campaign to raise awareness of the signs of stroke and the importance of receiving immediate medical treatment.
+The Irish Heart Foundation has launched a new Act F.A.S.T campaign on World Stroke Day to raise awareness of the key signs of stroke and the importance of receiving immediate medical treatment.

-F.A.S.T stands for: Face has the person’s face drooped to one side?
-Arms can they raise their arms?
-Speech is their speech slurred and Time it’s time to call 112 or 999.
+F.A.S.T stands for: Face has the person’s face fallen on one side?
+Arms can they raise both their arms?
+Speech is their speech slurred and Time it’s time to act fast and call 112 or 999.

 Time is brain.
-The quicker you act the more of the person you save and the better their chances of making a full recovery.
+The quicker you act the more of the person you save and the better their chances of recovering.